jaqweexp/100-days-of-code/log.md

 ### Day 2: June 4, 2017

-**Today's Progress**: Started working on more simple projects, starting with a slideshow.
+**Today's Progress**: Slideshow - Started working on more simple projects, starting with a slideshow.

 **Thoughts**: Feeling a lot better!
 Still just doing the basics, but feel like this is a good start in building a good foudation.
 Made decent progress on remembering everything.
 Excited to turn the bad boys into a slideshow and style it tomorrow.